ekalosak/moshi/ops/README.md

 Builds are triggered by merges to main in GitHub.
 Python artifacts are stored on GCP Artifact Repository.

+The only IaC that's not in this `ops/` directory are the GitHub Actions in `./github/workflows` and the `Makefile`.

 # Runbook

 ## First time on a brand new GCP project
 1. Run `./scripts/new_project_setup.sh` to setup billing and enable base set of GCP APIs.
 2. Run `./scripts/create_python_repo.sh` to create the GCP-hosted PyPi.
-3. Run `packer build -var="project_id=MY_PROJECT" debian11-python3.pkr.hcl` to build the Python3 base VM.
+3. Modify and run `packer build debian11-python3.pkr.hcl` to build the Python3 base VM.

-4. Run `make publish` from the project root to build and publish moshi-srv.
+## CD

 # Packer
 Packer creates VM images.
 Basically Docker for VMs across cloud providers.